Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Experiment

 \paragraph{Datasets.}

-We evaluate CLEAR on three datasets.
+We evaluate ProbeRAG on three datasets.
 ConFiQA~\citep{bi2024context} is a benchmark designed to assess contextual faithfulness in question answering, particularly under real-world RAG scenarios involving knowledge conflicts.
 It consists of three subsets: QA (Question Answering), MR (Multi-hop Reasoning), and MC (Multi-Conflicts).
-The QA subset is a single-hop question answering task where the context contains a corresponding counterfactual, while MR and MC are multi-hop reasoning tasks in which the context includes one and multiple counterfactuals, respectively.
-The second dataset, Faitheval~\citep{ming2024faitheval}, introduces conflicts at the level of logical reasoning: inconsistencies arise not from direct factual contradictions, but from reasoning chains that lead to conflicting conclusions.
+QA is a single-hop question answering task, while MR and MC are multi-hop reasoning tasks in which the context includes one and multiple counterfactuals.
+FaithEval~\citep{ming2024faitheval} introduces conflicts at the level of logical reasoning: inconsistencies arise not from direct factual contradictions, but from reasoning chains that lead to conflicting conclusions.
 Finally, we also evaluate on SQuAD~\citep{rajpurkar2016squad}, following the version curated in KRE~\citep{ying2023intuitive}, which also incorporates fact-level knowledge conflicts.

-\paragraph{Models and Baselines.} For our experiments, we adopt several mainstream open-source models, including Llama-3.1-8B-Instruct, Qwen3-8B, and Mistral-7B-v0.3.
-We compare CLEAR against representative baseline methods from three major categories in the field of contextual faithfulness: prompt-based approaches, decoding-based approaches, and training-based approaches.
+\paragraph{Models and Baselines.} We adopt several mainstream open-source models, including Llama-3.1-8B-Instruct, Qwen3-8B, and Mistral-7B-v0.3.
+We compare ProbeRAG against representative baseline methods from three major categories in the field of contextual faithfulness: prompt-based, decoding-based, and training-based approaches.
 Among the prompt-based methods, we include Opin(Instr)~\citep{zhou-etal-2023-context}, KRE~\citep{ying2023intuitive}, and FaithfulRAG~\citep{zhang2025faithfulrag}.
-For decoding-based methods, we evaluate COIECD~\citep{coiecd} and CAD~\citep{cad}.
-For training-based methods, we compare against ContextDPO~\citep{bi2024context} and CANOE~\citep{si2025teaching}.
+For decoding-based methods, we evaluate CAD~\citep{cad}, COIECD~\citep{coiecd} and AdaCAD~\citep{wang2025adacad}.
+For training-based methods, we compare against Context-DPO~\citep{bi2024context}, CANOE~\citep{si2025teaching} and ParamMute~\citep{huang2025parammute}.
 Specifically, we partition the ConFiQA dataset into training and test sets.
-All baselines that require training (including our proposed framework) are trained on the ConFiQA training set, and evaluation is consistently performed on the test set.
+All baselines that require training are trained on the ConFiQA training set, and evaluation is consistently performed on the test set.
 Additional implementation details are provided in the Appendix~\ref{appendix:details}.